stephenkostas/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/05-configuring-sites/04-customizing-personal-sites.markdown

 # Customizing Personal Sites [](id=customizing-personal-sites)

 By default, newly created users are each granted a personal site.

-Each user functions as the site administrator of his or her personal site.
-Personal sites are fully customizable but cannot have more than one member.
-The public pages of personal sites provide a space for users to add content and applications that they'd like to make accessible to anyone, including guests.
-User blogs are often placed on public personal site pages.
-Content and applications that users would like to reserve for personal use are often placed on the private pages of personal sites.
-For example, each user can add a Documents and Media application to his or her private pages and use it as an online private file repository.
+-  Each user functions as the site administrator of his or her personal site.

+-  Personal sites are fully customizable but cannot have more than one member.

+-  Users can have publicly available content on the Public Pages of their Site.
+    This is often used for a user blog.

+-  Users can also have Private Pages where they can keep personal information or use Documents and Media to have their own private file repository.

 You can disable personal sites for your Liferay instance by adding the following properties to your `portal-ext.properties` file: